Lucy Robson Hits The Golf Course In Plunging, Lace-Up Bodysuit

 Pro-golfer and Instagram model Lucy Robson delighted her 904,000 social media followers with her most recent share on Wednesday morning.
 The stunning blonde sported a clingy bodysuit and teased in the caption that adhering to a dress code on the golf course isn’t always necessary.
 Over 18,000 followers agreed by hitting the “like” button in the first few hours after the post was uploaded.

 Lucy credited the clothing brand Fashion Nova for her figure-hugging outfit, which featured a ribbed, heather gray fabric with pink seamed accents that emphasized her curves.
 The garment had long sleeves and a rounded neck, but compensated for the demure design with a plunging embellishment in the front, which was open several inches past her bust and showcased her cleavage.
-It was laced with a fuchsia string that began at her midriff and finished with a criss-cross at her collarbones, appearing to tie in a bow behind her neck.
+It was laced with a fuchsia string that began at her midriff and finished with a crisscross at her collarbones, appearing to tie in a bow behind her neck.

 The contrasting detailing also ran vertically down the arms and the body of the leotard, positioned such that they outlined the juxtaposition between her slender waist and the swell of her feminine physique above and below.